co-occurring disorders in men

 Published On: January 5, 2017|Categories: Mental Health|

-According to The National Alliance on Mental Illness, psychiatric illnesses contribute to the leading cause of disability the world over.(1) About one in five adults—43.8 million people or 18.5 percent—experience a mental illness within a given year and about one in five youths ages 13-18 experiences a severe mental illness at some point.
-(2) Fifty percent of psychiatric illnesses begin by age 14, and 75 percent are present by age 24.
+The statistics of mental health disorders are astounding, with about one in five adults—43.8 million people or 18.5 percent—experiencing a mental illness within a given year and about one in five youths ages 13-18 experiencing a severe mental illness at some point.
+Fifty percent of psychiatric illnesses begin by age 14, and 75 percent are present by age 24.

 Depression